Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Clifftop village of Rocamadour and its sanctuary

-After lunch, we make our way to Sarlat-la-Canéda stopping first in the clifftop village of Rocamadour.
-Nestled in a gorge above a tributary of the river Dordogne, this village is known for its historical monuments and its sanctuary of the Blessed Virgin Mary, which for centuries has attracted pilgrims from many countries, among them kings, bishops, and nobles.
+After lunch, we continue on to Sarlat-la-Canéda.
+On the way, we stop in the clifftop village of Rocamadour.
+Nestled in a gorge above a tributary of the river Dordogne, this village is known for its sanctuary of the Blessed Virgin Mary, which for centuries has attracted pilgrims from many countries, among them kings, bishops, and nobles.
 Accessed via the Grand Escalier staircase, it includes the Chapelle Notre-Dame, with its Black Madonna statue, and the Romanesque-Gothic Basilica of St-Sauveur.
 If you pay attention, you will see, embedded in the rock, a sword identified by the monks with the famous Durandal, the sword of Roland, the legendary paladin and partially historical officer of Charlemagne in French epic literature.
-Roland did depart with his troops from Rocamadour to cross the Pyrenees, dying at the Battle of Roncevaux in 778, but the monks probably invented the story as a means of propaganda.
 (Overnight Sarlat) BL

-• Musée National de la Préhistoire, Les Eyzies-de-Tayac
+• Musée National de la Préhistoire, Les Eyzies

 • Prehistoric cave of Rouffignac